Poultry Equipment Buyer's Guide

 Even though chickens can live outside most of the time, they do need shelter to protect them from the elements and predators.
 A common method of housing chickens on a hobby farm is to give them a fenced-in area with a run-in shed attached.
 The shelter you provide should be well ventilated, and be able to provide warmth if needed.
 A rule of thumb for housing chickens is that each bird should have 3 to 4 square feet of indoor space and 8 to 10 square feet of outdoor space.

 When you are caring for both chicks and full-grown birds, it can be beneficial to keep them separated until the chicks reach six months old.
-Chicks have a much weaker immune systems than mature birds and are more susceptible to any bacteria or viruses mature birds could be carrying.
+Chicks have much weaker immune systems than mature birds, and are more susceptible to any bacteria or viruses mature birds could be carrying.

 What poultry housing options does FarmTek provide?

 FarmTek has a variety of poultry housing options available.
 The perfect solution for each poultry farmer depends on the size of the flock, available space and budget.
 It is recommended that fencing be put up around the shelter in order to keep predators out of the area.
 If you are unsure which type of housing fits your needs, Contact Us for assistance.

 ClearSpan Pastured Poultry Chick-Inn Coop (104298 & 104299): These easy-to-relocate shelters are constructed from USA-made, triple-galvanized structural steel and 12.5 oz. white fabric covers.
 Pastured Poultry Chick-Inn Coops are available in two sizes, and can stand alone or be mounted on lumber.